Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter 4 Castle Ravenloft.md

 > Jutting from the steeply sloping rooftop of the castle, a spindly smokestack, five feet in diameter at the top, rises thirty feet above the roof's peak.
 Smoke belches from its iron-pronged capstone.
 ^231

 The chimney leads down 60 feet to the blazing fireplace in area K37.
-A creature that starts its turn in the chimney takes `dice: 1d6|avg` (`1d6`) fire damage.
+A creature that starts its turn in the chimney takes `dice:1d6|text(3)` (`1d6`) fire damage.

 ### K53.
 Rooftop